If you use a THC plasma cutter with Mach3 and would like to switch to Mach4 plasma, there is a quick guide how to setup the torch height controller.

 - AntiDive Rate: the rate at which XY Blend Velocity will disable AntiDive function

-- Include Touchoff /Omit Touch Off: enable/disable the probe input in case we want omit the material touch off as part of the M3 sequence (no probe or testing)
+- Include Touchoff /Omit Touch Off: enable/disable the probe input in case we want to omit the material touch off as part of the M3 sequence (no probe or testing)

 - Max Find Distance: distance the torch (Z-axis) will travel to find the material top, probe’s switch activates